Pyr-000/YetAnotherStableDiffusion/README.md

 - Outputs flagged as potentially NSFW will be sent as spoilers, however, this will likely not make them exempt from any content filters or rules.
 - This script uses two threads, one for the discord bot itself, and one for running StableDiffusion.
 They communicate via queues of pending and completed tasks.
 - Some basic settings (saving outputs to disk, precision, devices, command prefix) can be set using global variables at the top of the script.
-- Available commands are specified via `@bot.slash_command("<command name>")`.
-Modifying the pre-existing commands to best serve your use-case is recommended.
+- Available commands are specified via discord `slash commands`.
+The pre-existing commands serve as a starting point for creating optimal commands for your use-case.
 - The bot utilizes the automatic switching to image-to-image present in `generate.py`.
-When one or more attachments are present, the first attachment of a command message will be utilized as the input for image-to-image.
+When a valid image attachment is present, it be utilized as the input for image-to-image.
 - In case of an error, the bot should respond with an error message, and should continue to function.

 ## Installation